agostaxyz/agostaxyz/README.md

 ## Hi there 👋
 ### [Agosta.dev](https://agosta.dev)

-- 🌱 Open Source,  Privacy,  Art and Game Design enthusiast. (🐧🔒🎭🎮)
-- 💻 I’m currently working as Web Dev [@EWZCapital](https://github.com/EWZCapital) & [@GuruInvestidor](https://github.com/GuruInvestidor).
+- 💻 I’m a Back end Dev and Artist, currently working as Web Dev [@EWZCapital](https://github.com/EWZCapital) & [@GuruInvestidor](https://github.com/GuruInvestidor).
+- 🌱 Open Source, Internet Privacy and Game Design Enthusiast 🐧🔒🎮🎭, feel free to contact me to discuss anything.
 - 🗺️ SP - Brazil.
+- ℹ️ Check my website for more info!
 - 📫 Reach me at [Telegram](https://t.me/GeladeiraTsunami) or [Email](mailto:me@agosta.dev) (en/pt).
 <!--
 **Coldsaga/Coldsaga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
-- 🐧 Open Source Enthusiast.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...